 “give thanks in all circumstances; for this is the will of God in Christ Jesus for you.” ~1 Thess 5:18

--When I complain against my circumstances, I am complaining against the One who has designed every circumstance of my life.
+- When I complain about my circumstances, I am complaining against the One who has designed every circumstance of my life.

 O Thou who hast given us so much, mercifully grant us one more thing-a grateful heart.

 ~ George Herbert

 So even amid this seemingly silly cold, I am giving thanks.
 I’m thankful that it slowed me down and made me realize life moves on without me.
 I did accomplish things this week that weren’t necessarily on my to-do list initially, but they were things I wanted to get to.

 I reviewed my schedule which has been out of whack and was thankful for the arrival of Free to Focus in my mailbox to help me work through what I would like my days and weeks to look like.
 I’m not talking about having perfectly planned days because as we learn in these seasons, we can plan, but the Lord still directs our steps, and it reminds us Who is really in control.